adopted-ember-addons/ember-data-factory-guy/README.md

   - [handleCreate](https://github.com/danielspaniel/ember-data-factory-guy#handlecreate)
   - [handleUpdate](https://github.com/danielspaniel/ember-data-factory-guy#handleupdate)
   - [handleDelete](https://github.com/danielspaniel/ember-data-factory-guy#handledelete)
-- Override FactoryGuyTestHelper by 'reopeing' it.
+- Can override FactoryGuyTestHelper by 'reopeing' it ( if you need custom functionality.)

 If you put models into the store ( with FactoryGuy#make ), the http GET call does not need to be mocked, since that model is already in the store.